ychang49265/precourse-unit-1/windows-os.md

 ## Instructions

 1. Open a terminal in VS Code.
-Make that you are running it in WSL!
+Make sure that you are running it in WSL!
 Check the bottom left corner for that green indicator!
 2. Copy the following command and run it in the terminal:

    `cd ~`